How do I get a library card?

 Items may be renewed in person at any library location, by clicking on Login or by calling the library at (905) 793-4636.
 Please be prepared to provide your library card number when telephoning.
 Items that are not restricted as 7 day loans can be renewed up to 99 times, unless another customer has requested the item.

 How do I request/hold an item?

-You may place requests in person at any library location, or by phone (905) 793-4636, or online by searching through our catalogue at www.bramptonlibrary.ca and clicking on “Place Request”.
+You may place requests in person at any of our open branches, by phone (905) 793-4636, or online by searching through our catalogue at www.bramptonlibrary.ca and clicking on “Place Request”.
 You will require your library card number and PIN to place a hold online.
-When your item is available, you will be notified by email if you provided your email address, or by telephone via the Library’s automated voice system when your request is available for pick up.
+When your item is available, you will be notified by email if you provided your email address, or by telephone via the Library’s automated system when your request is available for pick up.
 To add an email address to your account, please complete the Customer Service Request form.

 How do I keep track of my request/hold status?

 Active: You have successfully placed a hold and been added to the waiting list.
 We will notify you once it is returned and ready for you.